Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Ángel Montes, Diana Wondy, Juan Carlos Toledo, Carlos Núñez, Inés Valderas, Sheila Garcia, Laura Martïn, Alex Chavarri

-Music composed by Fernando Arias
+Music Composed by Fernando Arias

 Cinematography by Ramón Verdugo